How to Grow Succulents

 - Prepare the soil for outdoor, in-ground plantings by adding Miracle-Gro® Garden Soil for Cactus, Palm & Citrus to the planting hole.

 - Plant succulents in containers using Miracle-Gro® Cactus, Palm & Succulent Potting Mix 0.07-0.03-0.05 8.8 L.

 - Plant outdoor succulents during the spring and summer.

 - Plant indoor succulents anytime.

 - Water plants at the time of planting and again whenever the top 3 inches of soil are dry.

-- Begin feeding plants with Miracle-Gro® Succulent Plant Food (containers) or Miracle-Gro® Water Soluble All Purpose Plant Food (in-ground, at the diluted rate) a month after planting.
+- Begin feeding plants with Miracle-Gro® Water Soluble Plant Food 20-20-20 a month after planting.

 Succulents may be hot in terms of popularity, but you certainly don’t have to live in a hot climate to grow them.
 Different kinds of succulents can be grown almost anywhere, indoors and out.
 The important thing to remember when growing succulents is that even though they may look different, they’re still just plants.
 They’re simply called succulents because their leaves are full of water.

 Here’s how to grow succulents, no matter where you live.